SolaceDev/solace-dev-codelabs/markdown/exploring-solace-native-apis/exploring-solace-native-apis.md

 This is optional, though, but best practice says please do something with your session events, even if it's just log them.

-Positive
+> aside positive
-: If you're the kind of person that asked the teacher for extra work after you'd finished the optional work before the rest of the class had finished the first question, a good exercise is to create code that prints out all session events and run it in various scenarios.
+> If you're the kind of person that asked the teacher for extra work after you'd finished the optional work before the rest of the class had finished the first question, a good exercise is to create code that prints out all session events and run it in various scenarios.

 ### 2 Receiving messages